 A jam-packed reference guide

-specializing in AT hardware and software solutions to address a number of areas including communication, writing, organization, reading and multimedia for special needs students.
-Nevertheless, the ed blog is written for both general and SPED teachers looking for ways to increase students’ awareness on using technology devices for learning.
+specializing in AT hardware and software solutions to address several areas including communication, writing, organization, reading and multimedia for special needs students.
+The ed blog is written for both general and SPED teachers looking for ways to increase students’ awareness on using technology devices for learning.

 Contact: Brian Friedlander, Author

 A blog created and maintained by an instructional technology specialist based in Central Philadelphia.
-The site is dedicated for sharing innovative teaching strategies using digital media and the latest technology devices to further engage students and provide millennial educational experience.
+The site is dedicated to sharing innovative teaching strategies using digital media and the latest technology devices to further engage students and provide a millennial educational experience.

 Contact: Jamie Forshey, Author